Basij: Organization

+Basij soldiers doing military exercises in Babolsar.

-hey are subdivided into units of "Omidan" (Hopes, in elementary schools); "Pouyandegan" (Seekers, in middle schools) and "Pishgaman" (Standard Bearers, in high schools).
+They are subdivided into units of "Omidan" (Hopes, in elementary schools); "Pouyandegan" (Seekers, in middle schools) and "Pishgaman" (Standard Bearers, in high schools).
 Those subdivisions are similar to the Young Pioneers and Komsomol in the Soviet Union.

 Tehran Bureau also lists a "Guilds Basij Division" (Basij-e Asnaf), and a "Labor Basij" (Basij-e Karegaran).
 Australian Broadcasting Corporation lists them as having branches across the country, as well as "student organisations, trade guilds, and medical faculties".

 The Fatehin serves as the Basij's special forces unit.

 Size, bases

 Estimates of the number of Basij vary, with its leadership giving higher figures than outside commentators.
 Official estimates are as high as 23.8 million.
 A scholar of the Basij, Saeid Golkar, estimates their total membership at approximately one million, and their security forces in the tens of thousands.

 As of 2020 there were reportedly between 40,000 and 54,000 Basij bases (Paygha-e Basij) around Iran.